Orientable hyperbolic 4-manifolds over the 120-cell: Intersection forms of closed hyperbolic -manifolds

-The Davis manifold $M^*$ constructed by M. Davis in \cite{davis:1985} is a hyperbolic 4-manifold obtained from gluing $\frac{2\pi}{5}$-angled 120-cell.
-From the characteristic number $\chi(M^*)=26$, the volume of $M^*$ can also be figured out immediately by Gauss-Bonnet formula as well.
-Moreover, Ratcliffe and Tschantz calculated the homology of the Davis manifold and it turns out to be the first example of $\mathbb{H}^4$-manifold with even intersection form \cite{rt:2001}.
+The Davis manifold $M^*$ constructed by M. Davis in \cite{davis:1985} is a hyperbolic 4-manifold obtained by the $\frac{2\pi}{5}$-angled 120-cell.
+From the characteristic number $\chi(M^*)=26$, the volume of $M^*$ can be obtained immediately by the Gauss-Bonnet formula as well.
+Moreover, Ratcliffe and Tschantz calculated the homology of the Davis manifold and it is the first closed hyperbolic $4$-manifold example for which the signature and intersection form have been determined \cite{rt:2001}.